0install/docs/docs/packaging/guide-gui.md

 We assume here that a binary release already exists (perhaps published by someone else) and you want to make it available through 0install.
 If you want to publish your own programs, you might also be interested in [0release](../tools/0release/index.md), which generates a release from a Git repository.

+!!! tip
-**Tip**: To check whether someone has already packaged a program, use the search feature at the top of the <https://0install.net> page to search all known existing feeds.
+    To check whether someone has already packaged a program, use the [`0install search`](../details/cli.md#search) command to search all known existing feeds.

 ## Tutorial